 Min Shen, associate professor of accountancy, has conducted research in two areas: capital market information environment that relates to the demand and supply of corporate accounting information and its dissemination in capital markets, and managerial incentives in making corporate disclosure and accounting choices.
 Professor Shen has published papers in Journal of Accounting Research, The Accounting Review, Review of Accounting Studies, and Contemporary Accounting Research.

 Professor Shen received her baccalaureate education at the Shanghai University of Finance and Economics, and M.S. and PhD in accounting from Michigan State University.
-Before joining the accounting faculty at Baruch College in 2013, she was an accounting faculty at George Mason University.
+Before joining the accounting faculty at Baruch College in 2013, she was on the accounting faculty at George Mason University.
 Her teaching focuses are in financial accounting principles and financial reporting.

 Priority Dissemination of Public Disclosures (with Bei Dong, Edward Xuejun Li, and K. Ramesh).
 The Accounting Review 90 (November 2015): 2235-2266.